The Ultimate Guide to Visual Storytelling in Game Art

 Geralt of Rivia from The Witcher series is a perfect example of storytelling through character design.
 His white hair, battle-worn armor, and dual swords immediately convey his role as a monster hunter and the hardships he’s endured.

-The intermittent light and shadow can create a dynamic narrative layer, influencing how players perceive the game world.
+The intermittent lighting and shadow can create a dynamic narrative layer, influencing how players perceive the game world.

-The below methods are used to set the right tone of lighting for your game:
+The following methods are used to set the right tone of lighting for your game:

 Lighting is key to establishing the mood of a scene: